 You can keep track of your account’s performance by going to the Performance tab.

 There you’ll see how your account is performing and what you need to improve.
 These are some of the metrics Amazon tracks:

 - The number of negative reviews for your account or products

 - The number of orders you cancel prior to delivery

 - The number of shipments that are sent out after your promised production time

 So do your research.
 Make sure you understand Amazon’s terms and know what you need to do to follow them.
 You’ll find more detailed info throughout Amazon’s FAQs and forums.
 Contact their support if you need clarification.

-If you use Printful for fulfillment, you can’t control shipping on your own.
+If you work with Printful, you can’t control fulfillment on your own.
 You’re relying on us to ship your orders on time, and we don’t take that lightly.

 Bonus tip: Startup Vitamins manually upgrades all of its orders to expedited shipping.
 This automatically marks them as priority on Printful’s end, which bumps them up the queue so they’re sent out faster.